robtaylor82/AdventOfCode2018/README.md

 ### Run

 Each script is covered by tests which run using Mocha.
-You can run tests locally using the command:
+You can run tests (and the actual puzzles too) using the command:

 ``` bash
 mocha dayXX.js